samchamper/slim_from_python/README.md

 Naturally, you can just vary the parameters by hand and record the results.
 However, that wouldn't be very fun once you have more than two or three parameters that you want to vary.
 Furthermore, running SLiM many times sequentially takes a lot longer than doing it in parallel!

 In this situation, there are several options.
-This repository is designed to demostrate the basics of several of these methods!
+This repository is designed to demostrate the basics of several methods to solve this problem!

 ## 1 - Using bash to run SLiM